 In early fiscal 2021, at the request of our NEOs, our compensation committee approved amended and restated employment agreements with Messrs.
-Altschaefl, Hull and Green.
+Altschaefl and Green.
 The purpose of these amendments were to update and harmonize the terms of employment for each of our NEOs, including harmonizing the conditions under which the employment of our NEOs could be terminated and the benefits our NEOs would receive upon termination.
-The most significant changes were to provide that (i) that these employment agreements will remain in place at all times while employed with Orion (rather than providing for a specific term with automatic renewals), (ii) upon a qualifying termination not in connection with a change in control, we would accelerate the vesting of a portion of their unvested equity awards, and (iii) to each of Messrs.
-Hull and Green will receive a pro-rata cash bonus for their year of termination as part of their severance benefit (which was previously only available to Mr. Altschaefl) upon a qualifying employment termination.
+The most significant changes were to provide that (i) that these employment agreements will remain in place at all times while employed with Orion (rather than providing for a specific term with automatic renewals), (ii) upon a qualifying termination not in connection with a change in control, we would accelerate the vesting of a portion of their unvested equity awards, and (iii) Mr. Green will receive a pro-rata cash bonus for his year of termination as part of his severance benefit (which was previously only available to Mr. Altschaefl) upon a qualifying employment termination.
 The following describes the terms of the employment agreements as amended and restated in fiscal 2021.
 Except for the foregoing changes, our amended and restated employment agreements with Messrs.
-Altschaefl, Hull and Green are substantially identical to their prior employment agreements.
+Altschaefl and Green are substantially identical to their prior employment agreements.
+Mr. Brodin's employment agreement is consistent with the amended and restated employment agreement with Mr. Green.